Keep Your Lungs Healthy (Infographic)

 Published October 2020

-The average person takes between 17,280 and 23,040 breaths a day.
+The average person takes thousands of breaths a day.
 But, for some, each breath can be a struggle.

 And although COVID-19 has raised more awareness of lung health and the toll disease can take on your lungs, a number of other conditions can also impact your lungs.